M. Prasad,

 B. Subrahmanyam,

-5. Assistant Professor Shri Vishnu Engineering College for Women(A), Bhimavaram Andhra Pradesh India
+- Assistant Professor, Department of Electronics and Communication Engineering, Shri Vishnu Engineering College for Women(A), Bhimavaram, Andhra Pradesh, India

-6. Assitant Professor BVC Institute of Technology & Science(A), Batlapalem Andhra Pradesh India
+- Assitant Professor, Department of MCA, BVC Institute of Technology and Science(A), Batlapalem, Andhra Pradesh, India

 Abstract

-Nowadays everyone uses social media platforms like Twitter, Instagram, Facebook, etc for various purposes.
+Nowadays everyone uses social media platforms like X (formerly Twitter), Instagram, Facebook, etc. for various purposes.
 With the help of this, we share our opinions, ideas, and feelings.
-Generally, the datasets obtained from the internet are constructive, however there is a significant proportion of toxic ones.
-The datasets are filtered to remove noise and noise is removed in post-processing the study initiates with the upload and preprocessing of a toxic comment dataset meticulously cleaning text by eliminating stop words and special symbols to lay out a standardized corpus the resulting application of count vectorizer captures word occurrences constructing a feature matrix for algorithmic training supervised algorithms including support vector machine SVM logistic regression nave bayes random forest decision tree and k-nearest neighbours KNN are systematically implemented each algorithm undergoes rigorous assessment with accuracy measurements computed to check its proficiency in segregating toxic from non-toxic comments the examination finishes in an accuracy graph visually contrasting the performance of the various supervised algorithms this visual representation helps in identifying the most effective model for online toxic comment classification.
-The multi headed model consists of toxicity, severe-toxic, obscene threat insults, and toxicity prediction based on confusion metrics the practical implications of this study lie in outfitting a robust tool for online platforms to automatically detect and manage toxic comments adding to a safer and more constructive digital environment.
+Generally, the datasets obtained from the internet are constructive; however, there is a significant proportion of toxic ones.
+The datasets are filtered to remove noise, and noise is removed in post-processing.
+The study initiates with the upload and preprocessing of a toxic comment dataset meticulously cleaning text by eliminating stop words and special symbols to lay out a standardized corpus.
+The resulting application of count vectorizer captures word occurrences constructing a feature matrix for algorithmic training supervised algorithms, including support vector machine, logistic regression, naive Bayes, random forest, decision tree, and k-nearest neighbors.
+These are systematically implemented and each algorithm undergoes rigorous assessment with accuracy measurements computed to check its proficiency in segregating toxic from non-toxic comments.
+The examination finishes in an accuracy graph visually contrasting the performance of the various supervised algorithms.
+This visual representation helps in identifying the most effective model for online toxic comment classification.
+The multiheaded model consists of toxicity, severe-toxic, obscene threat insults, and toxicity prediction based on confusion metrics.
+The practical implications of this study lie in outfitting a robust tool for online platforms to automatically detect and manage toxic comments adding to a safer and more constructive digital environment.

-How to cite this article: M. Prasad, Rajarao PBV, P. Kiran Sree, P. Gowthami, K. Ajita Lakshmi, B. Subrahmanyam.
+M. Prasad, Rajarao PBV, P. Kiran Sree, P. Gowthami, K. Ajita Lakshmi, B. Subrahmanyam.
 A Supervised Learning Approach for Toxic Comment Detection on Social Media Platforms.
 Journal of Mobile Computing, Communications & Mobile Networks.
-2024; 11(02):-.
+2024; 11(02):7-14.

 References

-7. Anandarajan, C. Hill, and T. Nolan.
-Practical Text Analytics: Maximizing the Value of Text Data.
-Advances Analytics Data Science, vol. 2.
-Cham, Switzerland: Springer, 2019.
+- Anandarajan M, Hill C, Nolan T. Practical Text Analytics: Maximizing the Value of Text Data.
+Advances in Analytics and Data Science, vol. 2.
+Cham, Switzerland: Springer; 2019.